No Way Jose (wrestler)

 Levis Valenzuela Jr. (born May 30, 1988) is an American professional wrestler best known for his time with WWE under the ring name No Way Jose.
 Valenzuela debuted in May 2013, wrestling under the name Manny Garcia for North Carolina promotion CWF Mid-Atlantic, where he became a two-time CWF Mid-Atlantic Television Champion.
 He signed with WWE in 2015, wrestling in its developmental territory NXT before being called up to the main roster in April 2018.
-He would be released by WWE in April 2020.
-After his release, he began to work on the independent circuit, as well with Impact Wrestling.
+After being released by WWE in April 2020, he began to work on the independent circuit, as well with Impact Wrestling.

 Professional wrestling career

 Independent circuit (2013–2015)

 Valenzuela made his debut in CWF Mid-Atlantic as Manny Garcia on May 17, 2013.
 Manny lost his debut match against Ric Converse.
 On May 3, 2014, he defeated Mark James to win the CWF Mid-Atlantic Television Championship.
 On December 6, 2014, Manny lost the title to Chris Lea.
 On December 27, 2014, Manny re-captured the TV Championship.
 On March 21, 2015, Manny lost his title in a Fatal 4 Way where Chet Sterling came out as victorious.
 In addition to CWF Mid-Atlantic, Garcia also appeared for promotions including Fire Star Pro Wrestling and OMEGA Championship Wrestling.